rspamd/rspamd.com/doc/modules/dmarc.md

 ## Reporting

-From Rspamd 3.0 the `rspamadm dmarc_report` command should be used with cron or systemd timers to send reports.
-This should be done either daily or hourly depending on traffic.
-This requires a working MTA running on a specific host that allows email to be sent with no authentication/ssl - preferrably the local MTA.
+Starting from Rspamd 3.0, the recommended way to send DMARC reports is to use the `rspamadm dmarc_report` command with cron or systemd timers.
+Depending on the amount of traffic, this should be scheduled either daily or hourly.
+A working MTA running on a specific host is required to send the reports.
+Ideally, the local MTA should allow email to be sent without authentication or SSL.

-When migrating from the previous versions, please ensure that you don't have `reporting = true;` in `rspamadm configdump dmarc`.
-That setting was intentionally converted to the new options schema to avoid misconfiguration.
+If you're upgrading from a previous version, make sure that you remove the `reporting = true;` setting from `rspamadm configdump dmarc`.
+This setting has been intentionally converted to the new options schema to prevent misconfiguration.
 The line `reporting = true;` **must** be removed from the `local.d/dmarc.conf` if it is there.

 DMARC reporting information is stored in Redis.
-See [this information]({{ site.baseurl }}/doc/configuration/redis.html) about configuring Redis.
+Please refer to [this guide]({{ site.baseurl }}/doc/configuration/redis.html) for instructions on how to configure Redis.

-Here are the configuration parameters for DMARC reporting, with corresponding comments:
+Below are the configuration parameters for DMARC reporting, along with corresponding comments:

 ~~~ucl
 # local.d/dmarc.conf